 There is a point at which Productive Variable Costs turn into added Corrective Variable Costs showing that variable costs as a whole are non-linear.

 This point where PVC’s turn into CVC’s is shown as the Maximum Sustainable Output (MSO).

 MSO shows the volume of outputs that can be achieved before they need to be corrected with additional inputs to maintain production, meaning profitability can deteriorate as outputs are introduced beyond MSO.

 By establishing the MSO point of a business, nature management and the role it plays in the farm business becomes evident.

-Farm business mindset needs to move from “high productivity at all costs” to “a balance of farming with natural assets and careful management for our countryside”.
-The long-term benefits from this approach are not only for farming but for nature too.
+Farm business mindset needs to move from “high productivity at all costs” to “a balance of farming with natural assets” to achieve careful management of our countryside.
+The long-term benefits from this approach are not only for farmers, but for nature, too.